ServiceNow Destination (Custom Webhook)

 Step 2: Create a Custom Webhook integration in Panther

-In the Panther Console, navigate to Configure > Alert Destinations.
+1. In the left-hand navigation bar of your Panther Console, click Configure > Alert Destinations.

 • If you have already created Destinations, click Create New in the upper right side of the page to add a new Destination.